 Here’s the fun “thing” about working in a service industry, you get to play a lot around diverse technologies.
 That’s real fun!
 In a blog post before, we took a shot at Xamarin vs Ionic.
 With this blog post, I will try to differentiate between React Native and Ionic as competing platforms for building non-native apps.

 The reason why I am writing this is that we very often get asked – “What platform should I select for my app?”.
 Though it is for most of the time very specific, we can still lay out(or at least try!) some general guidelines to better decide.
-Hence my attempt!
+As a react native developer that also have extensively worked into Ionic, I think this blog post was long due from my side.
 Read More

 You know what?
 Serverless does include servers in actual and containers do not really contain, they run the microservice.
 Keeping yourself updated over the landscape of cloud computing is a full-time job, and sometimes we all are asked to make calls that may go against the popular logic.